‘It’s a Wonderful Life’ celebrates 75th anniversary with return to big screen - NewsBreak

 The movie was nominated for five Oscars and has been recognized by the American Film Institute as one of the 100 best American films ever made.
 The movie also earned first place for most inspirational American Film of All Time by the AFI.

-Fans of the movie can catch it on the big screen from Dec.
-18-21.
+Fans of the movie can catch it on the big screen on Dec.
+18 and 21.
 You can check your local theaters and buy tickets at Fathom Events .

 The Associated Press contributed to this report.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.